-Case study examples of machine learning we have applied to real estate ad technology:
+Case study examples of machine learning we have applied to real estate ad technology

 Study 1: Demographic Clustering

-- for cost effective targeting of segmented markets.
+Cost effective targeting of segmented markets.

 In online marketing little is known about an individual’s property preferences upon first ad impression.